 - TIP: Consider the placement of the monitor, because surrounding light and bright surfaces might cause interfering reflections. - NOTE: The procedures for attaching a monitor stand might be different on other models. - 1.
-Position the monitor head facedown on a flat surface covered by a protective sheet made of foam or a clean, dry cloth. - NOTE: The cables must be connected to the monitor rear panel connectors before you attach the stand. - Insert the tabs on the top of the mounting plate of the stand into the recess on the back of the monitor head (1).
+Position the monitor head facedown in the original packing box and attach the VESA cover to the back of the monitor.